Wei-Lin-Intel/optimum-habana/examples/text-generation/Qwen/README.md

 This guidance is used to perform the inference and finetune (including lora) benchmark on Gaudi2 for Qwen1.5 and the future release with the same model type in HuggingFace [this link](https://https://github.com/huggingface/transformers/tree/v4.38-release/src/transformers/models/qwen2).
 The SFT script is adopted from the official Qwen1.5 [repo](https://github.com/QwenLM/Qwen1.5/tree/main/examples/sft).

+2022/06/06 Update: The full optimization of Qwen1.5 / Qwen2 on Gaudi2 has been supported by the official [optimum-habana](https://github.com/huggingface/optimum-habana/commit/a89a2421aa25f671aaad1c71909fdfd6177fac5c).
+You may refer this PR for more details.

 ## Requirements